No Sleep 'til Hammersmith: Recording

 The original No Sleep 'Til Hammersmith LP includes two songs from their debut album, the title track from 1979's Bomber, five songs from 1979's Overkill, and three songs from Ace of Spades.
-The track "Motorhead" would be released as a single and become the band's biggest hit to date, reaching number 6 in the UK.
+The track "Motorhead" would be released as a single and become the band's biggest chart hit, reaching number 6 in the UK.
 Bar "Iron Horse/Born to Lose", which was from a 1980 show, No Sleep 'til Hammersmith was recorded at Leeds and Newcastle shows during the Short Sharp Pain in the Neck tour.
 The name of the tour referred to an injury sustained by Taylor when he was dropped on his head during after-show horseplay.

 The title is a reference to the major London music venue the Hammersmith Odeon (now Apollo); often the last stop on the band's UK tours.
 But despite the name, this venue was not played on this tour, the shows being: